 Telford & Wrekin Council's strategic planning policy is contained in the emerging Telford & Wrekin Local Plan.
-The Local Plan was submitted on 30th June 2016 and will undergo examination in public during January and February 2017.
+The Local Plan was submitted on 30th June 2016 and an examination in public was conducted during January and February 2017 by an independent Planning Inspector.
+Telford & Wrekin Council anticipate the Inspector's Report will be available by September 2017.

-The previous Wrekin Local Plan is now out of date and the existing Core Strategy policies are being reviewed through the emerging Telford & Wrekin Local Plan covering the period from 2011-2031.
+The previous Wrekin Local Plan (1995-2006) is now time expired and the existing Core Strategy policies are being reviewed through the emerging Telford & Wrekin Local Plan covering the period from 2011-2031.
 An appropriate and sensible approach therefore was to proceed with the Neighbourhood Plan on the basis of the emerging strategy and policies and to work closely with the Council during the preparation of the two documents.
-The Parish Council recognises that it will need to consider implications arising from the examination of the Local Plan and that they may need to pause the Neighbourhood Plan process to take these into account.
+The Parish Council recognises that implications arising from the Inspector's Report of the Local Plan examination will need to be considered and that they may need to pause the Neighbourhood Plan process to take these into account.